Skip to main content

 General Questions

-Ohio Constitution, Article IV, Section 5(A)(3) which states: “The chief justice or acting chief justice, as necessity arises, shall assign any judge of a court of common pleas or a division thereof temporarily to sit or hold court on any other court of common pleas or division thereof or any court of appeals or shall assign any judge of a court of appeals temporarily to sit or hold court on any other court of appeals or any court of common pleas or division thereof and upon such assignment said judge shall serve in such assigned capacity until the termination of the assignment.”
+Yes.
+Article IV, Section 5(A)(3) of the Ohio Constitution provides, “The chief justice or acting chief justice, as necessity arises, shall assign any judge of a court of common pleas or a division thereof temporarily to sit or hold court on any other court of common pleas or division thereof or any court of appeals or shall assign any judge of a court of appeals temporarily to sit or hold court on any other court of appeals or any court of common pleas or division thereof and upon such assignment said judge shall serve in such assigned capacity until the termination of the assignment.”

-Based on this language the assigned judge is stepping into the shoes of the sitting judge and the assigned judge can avail herself or himself to the resources of the court.
+This provision has been interpreted to mean that the assigned judge is stepping into the shoes of the sitting judge, and the assigned judge can avail herself or himself of the resources of the court.
 The assignment grants the assigned judge full judicial power to hear a case.
-Therefore, if a magistrate has already heard the case, and the order needs the signature of a judge the assigned judge steps in the case at that stage.
-If the matter is not set for hearing and the matter typically proceeds before a magistrate, the assigned judge has a choice, try the case themselves or allow the magistrate to hear the case and the judge signs the order and hears the objections, if any.
+Therefore, if a magistrate has already heard the case, and the order needs the signature of a judge, the assigned judge steps in the case at that stage.
+If the matter is not set for a hearing and the matter typically proceeds before a magistrate, the assigned judge has a choice, (1) allow the magistrate to hear the case and the judge hears any objections and signs the order, or (2) try the case herself or himself.

 Courts of Appeals Questions